Disclaimer: I don't own Billy Elliot or any of its contents, and I'm not making any money off this.

 We were both quiet.

 So I told him that.
 Aloud.
 "That wasn't a real kiss."
-And then I pushed him down, a little.
+And then I pushed him down a little.
 He lay flat on the bed, and I rolled over, on top of him this time.
 I kept my arms up from the beginning.
 I don't think he could support my weight.
-He's weaker then me, see.
+He's weaker than me, see.
 "If you're going to do it, do it right."

 "That was me first time," Michael said softly.

 I blinked.
 "Oh."
 And I didn't say, 'Mine too.'

 "Can I do it again?" he asked.